Tshibalo2008/Coffee-Shop-Sales-Analysis/README.md

 Overall, revenue distribution across stores is consistent, suggesting stable sales patterns across all locations

 #
-Store Revenue by Month vs Store Revenue by Time of Day
+2. Store Revenue by Month vs Store Revenue by Time of Day

 #
+Key findings or Insights

 Steady Monthly Growth:

 Revenue shows a consistent upward trend from January through June, with June being the highest-earning month.
 This indicates increasing customer engagement and possibly seasonal growth in coffee consumption